 Iranian Government Plans to Implement Infrastructure for Bitcoin Usage

-The Iranian government has chosen to employ a new payment type which will have the ability to skip sanctions -Bitcoin.
-Among the biggest advantages that the electronic money has is that it can’t be controlled with a central identity such as a company or government, therefore states aren’t able to sanction obligations.
-Together with Bitcoin, Iranian taxpayer might easily skip economic sanctions and be in a position to run global transactions.
+The Iranian government has chosen to employ a new payment type which will have the ability to skip sanctions – Bitcoin.
+Among the biggest advantages that the digital currency has is that it can’t be controlled by a central authority such as a company or government, therefore states aren’t able to sanction restrictions.
+Together with Bitcoin, the Iranian taxpayer might easily skip economic sanctions and be in a position to participate in global transactions and economies.

 Bitcoin Infrastructure for Iran

-According to a recent post in Caspian News, the Iranian government has already conducted research on Bitcoin and its potential benefits for its market.
-Amir Hossein Davaee, Iran’s Deputy Minister of Information and Communication Technology mentioned after:
+, the Iranian government has already conducted research on Bitcoin and its potential benefits for its market.
+Amir Hossein Davaee, Iran’s Deputy Minister of Information and Communication Technology mentioned: